FA continues to monitor player celebrations after possible breaches of Covid protocols

-The FA will continue to monitor how players celebrate after some teams seemed to break Covid protocols on Saturday afternoon.
+The FA will continue to monitor how players celebrate after some teams seemed to break Covid protocols during Saturday's Premier League fixtures.

 Wolves players were spotted in a pre-match huddle indoors and the club promoted goal celebration pictures on Twitter following their 3-2 defeat by West Brom.